jemiller0/Folio/README.md

 cd Folio
 ```

 If you are going to use SQL and are using a tenant name other than the default "diku" tenant name, change the tenant name to the name of your tenant.
 Replace TENANT below with the name of your tenant.
-Warning: this command does a recursive replace on all files under the current directory.
+Warning: this command does a recursive replace on all files in the current directory.
 Make sure you run it from the project directory.

 ```
 grep -rlZ 'diku_' . | xargs -0 sed -i 's/diku_/TENANT_/g'